ibm-cloud-docs/monitoring/core/architecture-workload-isolation.md

 The API server component provides a web and an API interface to the Sysdig service.

-The collector component ingests data that sysdig agents forward to the Sysdig service.
+The collector component ingests data that monitoring agents forward to the Sysdig service.

 The datastore component stores all metrics, metadata, events, instance credentials, and environmental data.

-You can use Sysdig agents to monitor and collect metrics and events from hosts such as a Kubernetes cluster or a Linux system.
-A Sysdig agent connects to 1 Sysdig instance.
+You can use monitoring agents to monitor and collect metrics and events from hosts such as a Kubernetes cluster or a Linux system.
+A monitoring agent connects to 1 Sysdig instance.
 The agent forwards data to the instance that is connected.

 Platform metrics are collected automatically for Sysdig-enabled services in each region.
 The data is forwarded to the {{site.data.keyword.mon_full_notm}} service instance that is enabled to collect and monitor platform metrics in a region.

-The Sysdig web UI is the front-end component where users can monitor and manage hosts through dashboards, alerts, and events.
+The monitoring UI is the front-end component where users can monitor and manage hosts through dashboards, alerts, and events.